 Designed by and for women, Rise is the premier remote job site for women who want to start freelancing, pick up some contract-based projects—or land otherwise flexible remote jobs.
 This particular platform that serves women, has never been more relevant (and important).
 With women making up nearly 60% of employees who’ve been laid off due to COVID-19, they’re growing very quickly and attracting lots of great companies that want to hire top talent.
 Unlike other job sites, Rise is truly a vertical-centric ecosystem that brings together flexible jobs, on-demand benefits and services (like health insurance, financial services, tax and accounting support) and an engaged community.
 The platform is striving to build a future where women are empowered to go further and faster, on their own terms.

 Up next, we’ve got my picks for the best remote jobs sites that have a particular focus on writing, editing, content creation and the like.
 To dive even deeper into writing-focused opportunities, check out my list of the best blogging jobs and websites to find paid writing work today.
+And I’d be honored if you’d try my blog title generator tool, along with some of these best AI content writing tools.
 Here we go!

 Contena makes the top of our list of the best writing and editing-focused remote jobs because they empower writers, editors and content marketers to find jobs that allow them to write from anywhere—a dream come true for those with a knack for copywriting.
 What I like most about Contena, is that they feature both freelance jobs and full-time remote jobs.
 Examples of real remote roles recently listed on their homepage (right now) include a $6,000/mo marketing writing gig for a mobile app development company, a college sports writing position, photography-related content writing jobs, and literally thousands more spanning every imaginable industry—where you can land good jobs working with reputable, pre-vetted companies.